 For initiating the second part of SSC CHSL form, candidates need to log in again using their registration ID and password

-- Pay the requisite fee to submit the form
+- Pay the requisite fee online to submit the form

-The application fee can be paid in online as well as offline mode.
+The application fee can be paid in online mode only.
 The details related to the SSC CHSL application fee are as follows.

 Application Fee – Rs.
 100

 The application fee will be non-refundable in nature.
-However, some categories of candidates are exempted from payment of application form fee.
+However, some categories of candidates are exempted from payment of application form fees.
 These are:

 - Scheduled Castes (SC)